PPswag/ConchBot/README.md

 3. Create a PR (Pull Request)

-We'll look into the the PR and we ethier approve or disapprove.
+We'll look into the the PR and we either approve or disapprove.

 ## Support

-You can reach out to us in a issue.
-By creating a issue.
+You can reach out to us by creating a issue.

 If you need help with a big issue you can join our discord support server below and create a ticket so we can contact you.